 - Appoint someone to act as a mentor/supervisor during the experience.
 Be sure the mentor/supervisor has the time to oversee the student’s performance and offer constructive feedback.

-- Employer will fill out an evaluation form each semester for the internship or co–op.
+- Employer/supervisors will complete an evaluation for each semester of the internship or co–op.
 The formwill be sent out via email from the Handshake platform, and may be completed on line.
-Evaluations need to be completed and returned during the final weeks of the semester, and will be part of the documentation of the student’s internship or co–op experience.
+Evaluations need to be completed during the final weeks of the semester, and will be part of the documentation of the student’s internship or co–op experience.

 Post an Internship/Co-op Position